standardgalactic/questions/README.md

 📺 https://youtu.be/CQvkgjoPKSc

-Q: Mokokoppium: so i spend a chunk of my time on neovim, from vimscript to lua, but in the end i had to drop it because it just wanst efficient compared to vscode, and i see that you use regular vim without any plugins, so im wondering what your opinion is
+Q: Mokokoppium: so i spend a chunk of my time on neovim, from vimscript to lua, but in the end i had to drop it because it just wasn't efficient compared to vscode, and i see that you use regular vim without any plugins, so im wondering what your opinion is